jmasurovsky/Superhero_ML/README.md

 Tableau will be used to create an interactive dashboard.

 ## Database
 PostgreSQL database has been set up and will be used as storage for final-stage cleaned, analyzed, and outputted results from ML models.
 A connection to Python has been created in the 'superhero_cleaning' notebook.
+A SQL join is used for the cleaned dataset and the results of the predicted vs actual on the "Name" field.

 ## Data preprocessing